 4.)
-Be Familiar with the Autocross Course Design Rules
+Be Familiar with the Solo Course Design Rules

-Basic Concept 4.) refers to the rules found in Section 2.0 of your Autocross rule book
+Basic Concept 4.) refers to the rules found in Section 2.0 of your Solo rule book

-- By knowing the rules in Section 2.0, you will be able to create an Autocross course design that is acceptable to your peers as well as the Autocross Safety Stewards - The following are diagrams taken from some of the 2022 rules - ALL of the rules, of course, are important and should be known/understood - these are just the rules that I perceive to have the most impact on your design decisions
+- By knowing the rules in Section 2.0, you will be able to create a design that will be a Solo type course, as well as a design that is acceptable to the Solo Safety Stewards and your peers - The following are diagrams taken from some of the 2018 rules - ALL of the rules, of course, are important and should be known/understood - these are just the rules that I perceive to have the most impact on your design decisions